Click the image below to download it as a png. Or, you can also view a full size image on the National Water and Climate Center site.

 Making the most of our snowpack

-2022-2023’s record-setting snowpack provided some much-needed relief for Utah’s water supply, and 2023-2024 has been abundant too.
+2022-2023’s record-setting snowpack provided some much-needed relief for Utah’s water supply, and 2023-2024 was abundant too.
 But since we don’t know when another wet year will come along, we need to unite and focus on reducing water use so we have enough in the future.
 By continuing to conserve — and finding new ways to stretch the supply — we’ll become more drought-resilient as a state.

-Conservation Resources:
+Conservation resources:

-• For farmers: Learn how you can get funds for using water more efficiently
+- For farmers: Learn how you can get funds for using water more efficiently

-• For residents: Learn how to save more around the house
+- For residents: Learn how to save more around the house

-• For municipalities: Learn how to integrate water considerations into land planning
+- For municipalities: Learn how to integrate water considerations into land planning